Germany: Rail operator Deutsche Bahn to get multi-billion euro bailout | DW | 01.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The funding comes as Germany's rail operated racked up over €3 billion in loses during the coronavirus pandemic.
-Most of the money is expected to go to rail infrastructure subsidiary DB-Netz.
+Germany's rail operated racked up over €3 billion in loses during the coronavirus pandemic.
+Now it's set to get a bailout, with most of the emergency funds expected to go to rail infrastructure subsidiary DB-Netz.

 Germany's rail operator, Deutsche Bahn, is set to receive some €2.1 billion ($2.4 billion) in bailout cash, the government confirmed on Monday.
 Most of the money is going to subsidiary DB-Netz, which handles rail infrastructure.

-The emergency funds come after a catastrophic 18 months for Deutsche Bahn, as the coronavirus pandemic saw passenger numbers plummet.
+The emergency funds come after a catastrophic 18 months for Deutsche Bahn, with the coronavirus pandemic resulting in plummeting passenger numbers.
 DB's losses reached €2.9 billion in 2020 and €1.4 billion for the first half of this year.
 The company had already announced a major fare hike as of December 2021 in an attempt to bridge the gap.

-Enak Ferlemann, the government's leader on train policy, confirmed that an initial deal had been reached in July.
+Enak Ferlemann, parliamentary state secretary for transport, confirmed that an initial deal had been reached in July.
 Responding to a request for information from the neoliberal Free Democrats (FDP), Ferlemann said that DB-Netz had already received €537 million by mid-October.

 According to Ferlemann, the EU has approved a total of €3.77 billion if necessary.